juliosmelo/django_scaffold/README.md

-#Awesome scaffold for DJANGO 1.5+ projects
+#Scaffold for DJANGO 1.5+ projects

 ###Instalation